Nordic Walking Case Study

 We've been working with British Nordic Walking since 2016, using the activity to help a wide range of people across Derbyshire become more active.

 Thanks to funding from the Big Lottery Fund we joined forces to help train eight Nordic Walking instructors – one in each Derbyshire district – and provided them all with a set of poles to set up Nordic Walking sessions in their areas.
+As a result we've introduced more than 200 people to the sport.

 The aim of the initiative was to increase social cohesion and raise physical activity levels.
 Therefore improving health, reducing social isolation and boosting self-confidence.